circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 `name` defines the name for reaching the secondary service containers.
 By default, all services are exposed directly on `localhost`.
 The field is appropriate if you would rather have a different host name instead of localhost, for example, if you are starting multiple versions of the same service.

-The `environment` settings apply to all commands run in this executor, not just the initial `command`.
-The `environment` here has higher precedence over setting it in the job map above.
+The `environment` settings apply to entrypoint/command run by the docker container, not the job steps.

 You can specify image versions using tags or digest.
 You can use any public images from any public Docker registry (defaults to Docker Hub).
 Learn more about [specifying images]({{ site.baseurl }}/2.0/executor-types).